Grow your career with Cornell's EDO Program!

 Your pay will continue at your existing rate (as opposed to an interim assignment at a higher job level that could require additional compensation).
 You will continue to be paid by your regular department, unless both departments agree to alternative funding arrangements.

 Individuals supported by sponsored funds may be required to seek department/college support if they wish to participate in Experiential Development Opportunities (EDO).
 The individual should reach out to their Department Administrator to discuss requirements for maintaining project support.
 This may include a requirement to back-fill the position to ensure that the project is not adversely affected and only effort associated with conducting project activities is charged accordingly.

-Am I eligible to participate in an EDO if I am in a position covered by a collective bargaining agreement?
+Q: Am I eligible to participate in an EDO if I am in a position covered by a collective bargaining agreement?

-Yes.
+A: Yes.
 However advanced approval is needed from college/unit HR prior to finalizing any arrangements.
 In these cases, supervisors must contact their college/unit HR rep who, in turn, will partner with Workforce Policy and Labor Relations and the appropriate union leadership to finalize the terms of the EDO.